Horror movies are already scary enough, but watching a scary movie based on a true story turns the creepiness volume up very, very loudly.

 What makes this true story even creepier, and unbearably morbid, is that many of the young men that fled Cambodia during the genocide also experienced the same psychological terror, which was later classified as Sudden Unexplained Nocturnal Death Syndrome (SUNDS).
 This is likely the newspaper clipping that Craven read in the early 80s.

-This creepy David Cronenberg film is based on two real people: Stewart and Cyril Marcus, identical twin gynecologists who practiced together in New York City.
+Dead Ringers (1988) is a creepy David Cronenberg film is based on two real people: Stewart and Cyril Marcus, identical twin gynecologists who practiced together in New York City.
 In Cronenberg’s version of the story, the two twins share women, trade places during surgery, and exhibit other creepy behavior.
 Think of this movie as American Psycho (2001) meets the television Show Nip/Tuck, but with twins.
-Cronenberg’s version is fictionalized, however: The strange ending where the twins isolate more and more from society and die through what seems to be a drug overdose or barbiturate withdrawal is based on reality.
+Cronenberg’s version is fictionalized, however, the strange ending where the twins isolate more and more from society and die through what seems to be a drug overdose or barbiturate withdrawal is based on reality.
 That said, Stewart and Cyril Marcus in real life were bizarre people, and some who knew them say the truth about these twins might be stranger than Cronenberg’s fiction.